How to Judge If a Topic Has Real Search Demand

 }'

-If your 2 sample articles get >50 impressions in 4 weeks, the topic has real demand.
+If your two samples clear 50 impressions in four weeks, the topic has real demand — go build the niche.

-• 30-query candidate list captured and scored in a CSV.
+• 30-query candidate list captured and scored in one CSV.

-• Autocomplete scraped for each (not just the head term).
+• Autocomplete scraped for every candidate, not just the head term.

-• 2 sample articles published and submitted for indexing.
+• Two sample articles published and submitted for indexing.

 Common pitfalls

-• Trusting one tool — Ahrefs, Semrush, and Keyword Planner all disagree, sometimes wildly.
+• Trusting one tool.
+Ahrefs, Semrush, and Keyword Planner disagree, sometimes by an order of magnitude.
+Use the range as a tiebreaker, not a verdict.

-• Skipping qualitative signals because you found a number in a tool.
+• Skipping qualitative signals the moment a tool hands you a number.

 FAQ

-• How many monthly searches is “enough”?: For an indie content site, even 30-100 monthly searches per article is enough if you have hundreds of articles.
-Volume per article matters less than coverage breadth.
+• How many monthly searches is “enough”?
+For an indie content site, 30–100 monthly searches per article is plenty when you have hundreds of articles.
+Coverage breadth beats per-article volume.

-• Should I pay for Ahrefs or Semrush?: Not at the validation stage.
-Free Keyword Planner plus autocomplete is good enough.
-Pay for a tool only once you have traffic and need to scale.
+• Should I pay for Ahrefs or Semrush to validate?
+No. Free Keyword Planner plus autocomplete is enough at this stage.
+Pay for a research tool only once you have traffic and need to scale keyword discovery.

-• How do I judge competition?: Search 10 of your target queries and count how many of the top 10 are big publishers, Reddit, YouTube, or AI Overviews.
-If big publishers + YouTube dominate, you cannot win that query.
+• How do I judge competition from the SERP?
+Search 10 target queries and count how many top-10 results are big publishers, Reddit, YouTube, or an AI Overview.
+If big publishers plus video dominate, you will not win that query.

-• What if my candidates are all yellow, not green?: Pick the 5 yellows with the best Reddit signal and the worst big-publisher coverage.
-Ship samples.
-Yellow with proven impressions is fine.
+• What if every candidate is yellow, not green?
+Pick the five yellows with the strongest Reddit signal and the weakest big-publisher coverage, ship samples, and let impressions decide.
+Yellow with proven impressions is a fine place to build.

 Tags: #Indie dev #Website planning #SEO #Long tail #Search Console